jasvtfvan/create-react-app-multipage/README.md

 # create-react-app-mulipage
-> A simple multiple pages project for react, rewrite create-react-app, based on npm run eject of CRA
+> A simple multiple pages project for react, rewrite create-react-app, based on npm ran eject of CRA

 ## core react dependencies
 ```